analogdevicesinc/msdk/Examples/MAX32650/SPI/README.md

 Multiple word sizes (2 through 16 bits) are demonstrated.

-The example can be configured to perform blocking (synchronous), non-blocking (asynchronus), or DMA transactions by defining/selecting the MASTERSYNC, MASTERASYNC, or MASTERDMA macro respectively.
+The example can be configured to perform blocking (synchronous), non-blocking (asynchronus), or DMA transactions by setting the MASTERSYNC, MASTERASYNC, or MASTERDMA macro respectively.

 ## Software